-III.
-The environmental impacts of climate change in low income, fragile, and vulnerable areas.

-I. That food crises can exacerbate conflicts.

-II.
-That conflicts can exacerbate food crises.

-III.
-That food crises can exacerbate conflicts and vice versa.

-2 Match each definition to an expression or word it refers to. a-IV; b-III; c-I; d-II
+- III.
+The environmental impacts of climate change in low income, fragile, and vulnerable areas. - b.
+What is the Security Council's delegates' main concern? - I. That food crises can exacerbate conflicts. - II.
+That conflicts can exacerbate food crises. - III.
+That food crises can exacerbate conflicts and vice versa. - - Match each definition to an expression or word it refers to. a-IV; b-III; c-I; d-II - a.

-- a.
 Causing, or made in a way that causes, little or no damage to the environment and therefore able to continue for a long time. - b.
 A measurement of the amount of carbon dioxide produced by the activities of a person, company, organization, etc. - c.
 A gradual increase in world temperatures caused by gases such as carbon dioxide that are collecting in the air around the earth and preventing heat from escaping into space. - d.
 Changes in the world's weather, particularly the belief that it is getting warmer due to human activities increasing the level of carbon dioxide in the atmosphere.